AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-managing.md

 You can search and/or filter the Content Fragments to be shown in the console.

+You can:

+* select the required folder
-You can select the filters with the **Show Filters** icon and use the search box in parallel:
+* select the filters with the **Show Filters** icon and use the search box in parallel:

 ![Customize table icon](assets/cfm-managing-cf-console-filter-search-01.png)